wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 saving WS storage.
 This requires efficient lookups using store addresses.

 The granularity of RS/WS maintenance may affect conflict rates.
 For example, RSs are implicitly maintained on cache line granularity in the minimal design.
-Conflict rates can increase due to false sharing.
+Conflict rates can be higher than the optimal due to false sharing.
 The justification, however, is that read locality and design simplicity may offset the negative effect.
 On the other hand, if WSs use cache line addresses, then the entire cache line must be logged as speculative data.
 Essentially, the transactional store instruction is expanded into a few load instructions to bring in the cache line, and